UWPCE-PythonCert/SystemDevelopment/slides_sources/source/documentation.rst

 * makes sense in plain text
 * looks a lot like what you might write in plain text anyway.

-So it's suitable for use both as plain text and for fancier formatting (i.e. docstrings)
+So it's suitable for use both as plain text and for fancier formatting (i.e. docstrings and autodoc)

 But more extensible than most others -- so good for sphinx